SarodYatawatta/smart-calibration/demixing_fuzzy/README.md

 pytorch, numpy, scipy, python-casacore, gymnasium, scikit-fuzzy

 ## Notes
 - Before running the training, copy LOFAR LBA/HBA antenna tables to this directory, as LBA and HBA.
+Each of these directories should include ANTENNA, FIELD and LOFAR_ANTENNA_FIELD tables.
 - Also edit *../calibration/generate_data.py* to point to makems, excon, sagecal_gpu, and sagecal-mpi_gpu depending on your installation.

 wo 16 apr 2025  9:11:57 CEST